moj-analytical-services/rpackage_training/README.md

 * Using the R script to load in any data that you want the tests to use.
 * Specifying each test within the R script using the test_that() function.
   * The first argument is for providing a clear description of the test you are running (e.g. "string is five characters long"); this being displayed to the user when the test is run.
-  * Following the first argument, the tests are specified within curly brackets {}.
+  * Following the first argument, the test itself is specified within curly brackets {}.
 There are many varieties of test that can be created using the range of expect_ functions - for a full list see the [R Packages Testing chapter](https://r-pkgs.org/tests.html).
-There are also other functions you can use e.g. using the package vdiffr to test plots to see whether they look like they should.
+There are also other functions you can use e.g. using the package vdiffr to test plots to see whether they look as expected.
 Some expect_ function examples are:
     * expect_equal(): Checks that two outputs are equal
     * expect_match(): Checks a string matches a regular expression
     * expect_output(): Checks the output has a specific structure such as a list